jpolanco94/QuickScale_MSSA_Project/README.md

 In the future I have to make sure that if a specific scale has already been added to that database that it is not duplicated.

 ### Challenges
-The biggest challenge I face in completing this app is figuring out a way to display a fretboard that can be changed by the user depeding what what scale they want to see and how many strings and frets they want to view.
-My idea right now is to have a table that that is shaped like a fretboard that will have the strings as columns and frets as rows.
-This table will change in size depending on what the user chooses.
-Certain cells will change color depending on the the root note and the mode of the scale.
+My previous biggest challenge was actually displaying a fretboard.
+While I have accomplished that, I still want to find a way to have users decide how many strings and frets they want to view.
+I feel like a deeper understanding of JavaScript maybe required to finish this task but what I have for now is sufficient.
+I do plan on further developing my JavaScript skills in the future to help me become a better front end developer.

 [Top](#table-of-contents)